HL7/davinci-crd/src/pagecontent/hooks.md

 BALLOT NOTE: This proposal pre-adoption is not CDS Hooks conformant.
 It is possible that the CDS Hooks community will adopt an alternative solution or may even choose not to make any changes.
 This implementation guide will be updated to align with the decision of the community and may, if necessary, fall back to the use of extensions if CDS Hooks does not choose to support prefetch based on context resources and the payer community determines that prefetch is still required.

 In addition to this preadoption, this implementation guide presumes support for prefetch query capabilities more sophisticated than the recommended [prefetch query restrictions](https://cds-hooks.org/specification/1.0/#prefetch-query-restrictions) in the CDS Hooks specification.
-Specifically, the use of [_include](http://hl7.org/fhir/search.html#include), such as seen in the example above.
+Specifically, the use of [_include]({{site.data.fhir.path}}search.html#include), such as seen in the example above.

 #### Additional response capabilities
 CDS Hooks supports suggestions that involve multiple actions.
 Coverage requirements discovery is likely to use this in two situations where additional capabilities will be needed:

 *  Creating a Task to complete a Questionnaire
-*  Updating the proposed order to point to a "new" preauthorization (ClaimResponse instance) - one the payer was aware of the EMR was not.
+*  Updating the proposed order to point to a "new" prior authorization (ClaimResponse instance) - one the payer was aware of the EMR was not.

 In the first case, the creation of the Questionnaire needs to be conditional - it should only occur if that particular Questionnaire version doesn't already exist.
 In the second case, the order will need to be updated to point to the "id" assigned by the EHR to the newly persisted ClaimResponse instance.
-Both of these capabilities are supported in FHIR's [transaction](http://hl7.org/fhir/http.html#transaction) functionality.
+Both of these capabilities are supported in FHIR's [transaction]({{site.data.fhir.path}}http.html#transaction) functionality.
 However, not all of the capabilities/guidance included there has been incorporated into CDS Hooks 'suggestions', in part to keep the specification simpler.

 For this release of the specification, these requirements will be handled as follows:

 ##### if-none-exist
-The `suggestion.action` object will use an extension to carry the if-none-exist query as per FHIR's [conditional create](http://build.fhir.org/http.html#ccreate) functionality.
+The `suggestion.action` object will use an extension to carry the if-none-exist query as per FHIR's [conditional create]({{site.data.fhir.path}}http.html#ccreate) functionality.
 The extension property will be `davinci-crd.if-none-exist`.
 For example:

     "suggestions": [
       {